-DIP operates a number of domestic job listing websites, establishing a strong reputation amongst part-time workers which has experienced the majority of growth in the Japanese labour market in recent years.
+DIP Corporation operates a number of domestic job listing websites, establishing a strong reputation amongst part-time workers, the section of the Japanese labour market which has seen the majority of growth in recent years.
 DIP has been successfully rolling out digital business tools aimed at enhancing labour efficiencies at its clients and seeks to become a 'labour force solution company'.

-Tokyo Electron 4.2%
+Sompo Holdings 4.1%